-29 Jan Using The Four Agreements to live a better life
+29 Jan How can I use The Four Agreements to live a better life?

 by don Miguel Ruiz with Janet Mills

 Many times there are things in our lives that we don’t like, that we want to change, but we make the same mistakes, the same choices, expecting that the result will be different.
 Well, it will not be different.
 Every action has a consequence or reaction, and when we repeat the same actions, we suffer the same results.
 Perhaps we cannot see the action or the choices when we make them, but we are always going to see the reaction, the result of what we do.

 The only way to change your life is to change your choices, to change your actions.

 If there is something in your life that you don’t like, first you have to be aware that it’s the result of a choice that you made.
 Then if you take one step back and focus your attention on what was happening just before that result, you will find what you did that caused the result you don’t want.
 Once you find out what action you took, the next step is to forgive yourself for the reaction and change the choice, change the action, and see what the reaction is.
 If you don’t like the result again, you change it again and again until you have the result you want.

 You cannot control what is going to happen around you, but you can certainly control your own reaction.
 Your reaction is the clue to having a wonderful life.